bloomreach/hippo-ckeditor/README.md

     git remote add -f upstream https://github.com/ckeditor/ckeditor-dev.git

-Upstream changes can now be merged into the current hippo-specific branch.
-Make sure to merge the upstream branch with the same version number.
-For example:

-    git fetch upstream
-    git checkout hippo/4.9.x
-    git merge upstream/release/4.9.x

 When a new patch version is released upstream, its tag can be merged into the matching hippo-specific branch.
 For example, to merge upstream tag 4.9.3: